-captivity in Babylon, their deliverance under Cyrus, and their subsequent history till the time of our Lord's advent, connect themselves immediately, as all know, with the general history of the ancient heathen world.
-But there are many illustrations of a more special character.
-The difficulty of the position in which our Lord was placed by the ensnaring question of the Pharisees and Herodians respecting the lawfulness of paying tribute to Cæsar, and the divine wisdom of his answer, a cannot be perfectly understood without a knowledge, on the one hand, of the political condition and feeling of the Jews as subjected to the dominion of the Romans, which they thoroughly detested, and of which dominion the tribute money daily reminded them; and on the other, of the hatred which both Pharisees and Herodians bore towards Christ, and their anxiety to find a pretext for accusing him to the people or before this same Roman government.
+Illustrations of this point are so numerous that the only difficulty is in The servitude of the Israelites under the Egyptians, their captivity in Babylon, their deliverance under Cyrus, and their subsequent history till the time of our Lord's advent, connect themselves immediately, as all know, with the general history of the ancient heathen world. there are many illustrations of a more special character.
+The difficulty of the position in which our Lord was placed by the ensnaring question of the Pharisees and Herodians respecting the lawfulness of paying tribute to Cæsar, and the divine wisdom of his answer (Matt.
+22:15-22: Mark 12:13-17; Luke 20:20-26) cannot be perfectly understood without a knowledge, on the one hand, of the political condition and feeling of the Jews as subjected to the dominion of the Romans, which they thoroughly detested, and of which dominion the tribute money daily reminded them; and, on the other, of the hatred which both Pharisees and Herodians bore towards Christ, and their anxiety to find a pretext for accusing him to the people or before this same Roman government.

-To apprehend the force of our Lord's argument from the Pentateuch against the error of the Pharisees, "Have ye not read that which was spoken unto you by God, saying, I am the God of Abraham, and the God of Isaac, and the God of Jacob?
-God is not the God of the dead, but of the living," we must understand the form in which the Sadducees denied the doctrine of the resurrection.
+To apprehend the force of our Lord's argument from the Pentateuch against the error of the Pharisees: "Have ye not read that which was spoken unto you by God, saying, I am the God of Abraham, and the God of Isaac, and the God of Jacob?
+God is not the God of the dead, but of the living" (Matt.
+22:31, 32), we must understand the form in which the Sadducees denied the doctrine of the resurrection.
 They denied, namely, the existence of spirits separated from bodies.
+Acts 23:8.
 To them, consequently, the death of the body was the annihilation of the whole man, which made the very idea of a future resurrection an absurdity.
 Our Saviour showed from the writings of Moses, whose authority they acknowledged, the error of their assumption that the spirit dies with the body.
 Thus he demolished the ground on which their denial of a future resurrection rested.

-The psalmist says of those who hate Zion: "Let them be as the grass upon the house-tops, which withereth before one plucketh it, d wherewith the mower filleth not his hand, nor he that bindeth sheaves his bosom."
-For the illustration of these words we need a double reference, (1) to the Oriental custom of constructing flat roofs covered with earth, on which grass readily springs up; (2) to the division of the year into two seasons, the rainy and the dry, upon the commencement of which latter such grass speedily withers.
-Another reference to the same Oriental roofs we have in the words of Solomon, "The contentions of a wife are a continual dropping;" a continual dropping in a very rainy day and a contentious woman are alike," where we are to understand a continual dropping through of water from the roof, which makes everything within uncomfortable.
+The psalmist says of those who hate Zion: "Let them be as the grass upon the house-tops, which withereth before one plucketh it" (Eng. version, "before it groweth up"): "wherewith the mower filleth not his hand, nor he that bindeth sheaves his bosom."
+Psa.
+129:6, 7.
+For the illustration of these words we need a double reference, (1) to the oriental custom of constructing flat roofs covered with earth, on which grass readily springs up; (2) to the division of the year into two seasons, the rainy and the dry, upon the commencement of which latter such grass speedily withers.
+Another reference to the same oriental roofs we have in the words of Solomon: "The contentions of a wife are a continual dropping;" "a continual dropping in a very rainy day and a contentious woman are alike" (chaps.
+19:13; 27:15), where we are to understand a continual dropping through of water from the roof, which makes every thing within uncomfortable.